ScooloV/bbpedia/docs/core_rules/league_and_exhibition_play.md

 Note that if the player has suffered more than one characteristic reduction, you should roll for each separately.

+*A team's Dedicated Fans value will carry over onto the new Team Draft list.
+Teams do not have to pay for these, they are free - though they will still affect a team's Team Value.*

 ### STARTING A NEW SEASON

 After the excitement of the play-off season and the thrill of the finals, the obvious question from most coaches is: when's the next season starting?